Get some professional style shots with an everyday camera and natural light.

 If that’s the look you’re after, add in editing.
 An incorrectly taken image means your editing software has less information to make adjustments you need.

 9. Shoot tight

 Bring it all together: keep your shot tight so the product dominates the image and the surrounding environment simple.
 Watch out again for unwanted reflections.

 Play around with your environment.
 With and without the white card, high, low, with varied backgrounds and bokeh.
 Keep shooting while putting yourself in the customer’s position.
 What would they want to see?

 Some light editing will make your products pop out on the screen.
 Try GIMP – it’s an easy free alternative to paid software like Photoshop.

 A typical improvement to photos is to bump up the colours by increasing the saturation and contrast, make the whites brighter, and shadows more black through slightly upping the highlights and shadows.

 You can also change the colour temperature if the image is still too blue or orange.

-Start selling today for free with a Moonfruit website and online shop.
+Start selling today with a Moonfruit website and online shop.